endurantgames/cosmiclegends/src/classes/construct.md

 Purpose-Built

 :   You were created with a specific function in mind.

+    [Dynamo, Shaper]{.crossover .es}
     Add up to two
     Power Words from the Dynamo Energy Power Word List as Core Power Words, up to two Power Words from the Shaper Elemental Power Word List as Core Power Words, or up to two Power Words from the Inventor